Trovemaster/TROVE/docs/source/quickstart.rst

-The kinetic.chk and potentail.chk  contain detail the expansion coefficients of KEO and PEF  expansions, controlled by the ``Kinorder`` and `Potorder` keywords discussed above.
+The kinetic.chk and potentail.chk  contain the expansion coefficients of the KEO and PEF  expansions, controlled by the ``Kinorder`` and `Potorder` keywords discussed above.
 The associated keywords are ``kinetic`` and  ``potential``, respectively.
 The corresponding input values are ``save``, ``read`` or ``none``.
 This is usually the first part of a TROVE calculation.
 Once these objects are generated with the expansions to a sufficient order (for example 6/8 for kin/pot order) it can be reused while different basis sets, polyads, etc are compared.
 Example:
 ::